hardbyte/qabot/README.md

 Query local or remote files with natural language queries powered by OpenAI's `gpt` and `duckdb` 🦆.

-Can query Wikidata, local and remote files.
+Can query local and remote files (CSV, parquet)

 ## Installation